Linear Algebra

 plt.show()

-The eigenvalue equation is equivalent to $ (A - \lambda I) v = 0 $, and this has a nonzero solution $ v $ only when the columns of $ A - \lambda I $ are linearly dependent.
+The eigenvalue equation is equivalent to (AλI)v=0, and this has a nonzero solution v only when the columns of AλI are linearly dependent.

 This in turn is equivalent to stating that the determinant is zero.

-Hence to find all eigenvalues, we can look for $ \lambda $ such that the determinant of $ A - \lambda I $ is zero.
+Hence to find all eigenvalues, we can look for λ such that the determinant of AλI is zero.

-This problem can be expressed as one of solving for the roots of a polynomial in $ \lambda $ of degree $ n $.
+This problem can be expressed as one of solving for the roots of a polynomial in λ of degree n.

 A corollary of the first statement is that a matrix is invertible if and only if all its eigenvalues are nonzero.